-Singaporean composer Dr. HO Chee Kong is an Associate Professor at the Yong Siew Toh Conservatory of Music, National University of Singapore.
+Singaporean composer Dr. HO Chee Kong is an Associate Professor and the Vice-Dean of Academic Programmes & Quality Enhancement at Yong Siew Toh Conservatory of Music, National University of Singapore.
 His international commissions and works for both Western and Chinese ensembles have been performed at festivals and concerts such as the Singapore Encore (USA), the Singapore Arts Festival, Vietnam-Singapore Friendship Concert (Vietnam), International Bela Bartok Choral Competition (Hungary), International Performing Arts Festival and Asia Choral Days (Japan), Aberdeen Music Festival (Scotland), Singapore Chinese Orchestra Percussion Festival (Singapore), Contemporary Music Showcase (Hong Kong), Asia Music Festival (South Korea), Asian Composers League Conference and Festival (Japan), Festival Internacional Cervantino (Mexico), Electroacoustic Music Festival (Canada), the International Arts Festivals (Australia, New Zealand), Singapore Arts Festivals, National Day Celebrations and many others.

 Recent commissioned works include Tembusu Evenings for solo cello, performed by Qin Li Wei at the inaugural Performers’ Voice International Symposium at the Yong Siew Toh Conservatory of Music; Of Passion and Passages, performed by the Singapore Symphony Orchestra in celebration of Keppel Corporation’s 40th Anniversary; Shades of Oil Lamps, commissioned by the National Arts Council and performed by the London Sinfonietta at the Singapore Arts Festival 2008; Perayaan, a commissioned work performed by the Peabody Wind Ensemble in celebration of the 150th Anniversary of Peabody Institute; Garden Veils was commissioned and performed by the Singapore National Youth Orchestra; Together, was written for Victoria Chorale’s 20th Anniversary Concert.
 In 2005, in celebration of Singapore’s National Day, he wrote The Way of Play for the Cincinnati Percussion Group and the Singapore Chinese Orchestra, and for the celebration in 2004, he performed on the computer with the Singapore Chinese Orchestra in his work, Night of Electric Winds.
 A choral work, Night, dedicated to the heroic men and women who fought hard to stem the devastating tide of SARS in 2003, was published in Spice, Magic, and Mystique, as part of a collection of the Southeast Asian Choral Repertoire by Carus-Verlag, Stuttgart.